The 10 Best Cordless Stick Vacuums of 2023, Tested by HGTV Editors

-Our Cordless Stick Vacuum Picks
+Our Top Picks for Cordless Stick Vacuums

 - Best Lightweight: Shark WANDVAC System Cordless Stick Vacuum

-- Best Budget: Wyze Cordless Stick Vacuum
+- Best for Spot Cleaning and Daily Maintenance: Wyze Cordless Stick Vacuum

 - Best Multipurpose Battery: Black + Decker Cordless Stick Vacuum With 20V Battery

-Vacuuming is a never-ending chore made more cumbersome and annoying by not-so-great equipment like a cord that’s always getting caught, a heavy machine that weighs as much as a toddler or annoying bags you constantly have to change.
+Vacuuming is a never-ending chore made more cumbersome by not-so-great equipment like a cord that’s always getting caught, a heavy machine that weighs as much as a toddler or annoying bags you constantly have to change.
 Do yourself a favor and make the chore of vacuuming a little easier (and maybe even a little… fun?!) with a cordless stick vacuum.

 We love pets, but cleaning pet hair?
 Not so much.
 Shop our top picks for vacuums that will de-shed your home with ease.